The most common cancers according to the National Cancer Institute are bladder cancer, melanoma, breast cancer, non-Hodgkin's

 Compassionate Allowance for Cancers

-a result of a new social security initiative to speed up claims for those with obvious and many times life-threatening disabilities.
+is a result of a new social security initiative to speed up claims for those with obvious and many times life-threatening

+disabilities.
 This list will not be found in the five step process that determines disability.
-Social Security has a program that looks
+Social Security has a program

-for certain medical conditions and pulls them out for special consideration.
-If your cancer is on this list (at the severity
+that looks for certain medical conditions and pulls them out for special consideration.
+If your cancer is on this list (at

-minimal objective medical information.
-Compassionate allowances will allow Social Security to quickly target the most obviously
+based on minimal objective medical information.
+Compassionate allowances will allow Social Security to quickly target the

 1 Acute Leukemia